International Estate Planning Lawyers

 United States citizens and residents are subject to the gift and estate tax, even if their property is located outside the country.
 A non-resident alien property is subject to taxation if the property is located in the United States.
 Whenever property is transferred to a spouse who is not a citizen special rules might apply.
 Therefore, in the case of estate planning, citizenship does matter.

-For help with these complex matters, call The Willingham Law Firm, PC at our Texas location:
+For help with these complex matters, call Willingham & Galvan at our Texas location:

 - In McKinney, (214) 499-9647

 Estate tax regulations and laws in the United States take into account the world-wide assets of an U.S. citizen.
 For immigrants, this is an issue.
 When immigrants are successful businessmen or a part of a wealthy family in their foreign country, they may own significant assets outside the United States.
 All of this property is subject to the U.S. Federal Estate Taxes.